gabrijelokorn/daydiary/docs/requirements-gathering/README.md

 |Acceptance test|<ul><li>Trigger error to test that the application does not crash but triggers a message and does not go into a problem instead.</ul>|

 ## 7. Non-functional Requirements
-- Application should not allow any connecion with external devices.
-  - No user should be able to use DayDiary elsewise than localy (use with internet connection).
-- Application should be available 100% of time..
+- Application should be available 100% of time
-  - Since the application does not offer an online service it's working will only depend on local device.
-Any time the device will be accessible, Daydiary will be available.
+  - Since the application offers an online service it's working will depend on cloud service device.
+Any time that service will be accessible, Daydiary will be available.
 - 100% of input data should be accessible to authorized user.
   - Data should be stored in a professional manner and safe.
 0% of user data should get lost or changed in any way.
 0% of diaree's data should be accessable to unauthorized user.
 - Documentation of application should be graphically supported and of maximum 500 words.